 Main aggregates like gross domestic product (GDP), household consumption expenditure, general government deficit, etc., are compiled using a unified and internationally comparable framework: the System of National Accounts (SNA).
 A couple of years ago, the international standards for this framework have been updated, from the SNA 1993 to the SNA 2008.
 By now, most OECD-countries have implemented the new standards.

 National accounts play a key role in understanding the workings of the economy by providing information on the economic interactions taking place between different sectors of the economy (households, corporations, government, non-profit institutions and the rest of the world), allowing for macro-economic analysis and evidence based decision making.
 To maintain relevance in describing how the economy functions, the national accounts need to evolve and adapt to the changes in the economy.
 One prominent example is the need to better reflect the growing importance of the knowledge economy by recognising research and development as investment.

-Four successive national accounts methodological revisions have taken place: 1952, 1968, 1993 and 2008.
+Four successive international standards for national accounts have been released: 1952, 1968, 1993 and 2008.

 Australia implemented the SNA08 in 2009, Canada in 2010, Israel, Mexico and the United States in 2013.